 Model and Simulate Your System

 Explore a wide design space by modeling the system under test and the physical plant.
 Your entire team can use one multi-domain environment to simulate how all parts of the system behave.
+Package and share your simulations with collaborators, suppliers, and clients.

 Test Early and Often